 After scouring pages of Pinterest, Instagram, Thrillist and, let’s face it, just about every Google search imaginable- I was armed with handfuls of notes prepped and ready for this trip.
 What I hadn’t braced myself for, though, was the horrendous flight there.
-(Check out the video to learn more on that.)

 Of the three countries we had planned to visit, I went into Amsterdam with the most uncertainty.
 I’d already missed the window to pre-purchase tickets for the Anne Frank House.
 That, for me, is almost unforgivable not to go and respect a part of history that so monumentally impacted my family.
 That, along with the fact I’d have no interest in a vast majority of what other extracurricular activities the city had to offer, might have unfairly set the tone even before our flight and travel troubles.

 First of all, make no doubt about it, the city is gorgeous.

 Someone told me Amsterdam wasn’t the place to meticulously plan, rather just to walk around and soak it all in.
 I learned, quickly, that that was exactly how it was going to unfold.
 Too stubborn to use a map, we haphazardly navigated our first night around the city only to find ourselves hungry, exhausted and perpetually lost.
 My advice?
 It is an easy city to walk, but if you have the luxury of staying for a few days, spend your first night getting familiarized with the main streets.
 If you’re on a mission, like us, map it out beforehand.